Douglas Engelman, President & Scholarship Coordinator

 Julie is a retired RN, wife and mother of 3 adult children, 2 who were diagnosed with bipolar 1 as adults.
 With an extended family history of bipolar, she wanted to get involved with NAMI to learn more and be able to help support her family through this often challenging diagnosis.

-Virginia Goldrick, Secretary
+Virginia Goldrick, Board Member

 Virginia Goldrick is a person in recovery who has been working on herself all her life.
 She has a B.A. in English Literature, a Master’s and a PhD in Psychology; and is a CRSS (Certified Recovery Support Specialist) in Illinois.
 She now lives in Wilmington NC and hopes to complete training as a Peer Specialist soon.
 She is a trained IOOV (In Our Own Voice) Presenter and is a certified WRAP Facilitator as well.
 She serves as co-facilitator for NAMI Connections and for Family Support Group.
 She would like to see more peers actively involved in mental health research, as participants, evaluators, presenters and planners.